VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2023-06-04-stride-community-toolkit-preview.md

 ### Step 1 - Create a new C# .NET 8 Console App - Nothingness

-1. Create a new C# .NET 8 Console App in your IDE.
+1. Create a new C# .NET 8 Console App in your IDE
 1. Add the following NuGet package
     ```bash
     dotnet add package Stride.CommunityToolkit.Windows --prerelease